globalcitizen/taoup/README.md

 To get it running, make sure you have `ruby` and `gem` installed, then run:
  `gem install ansi`

-After that, it should work fine.
+After that, it should work fine, as long as you use a black terminal (who doesn't?).

 Getting wisdom at login